 |

 This is one preferred method.
-A good proactive Preventive Maintenance program for new tooling
+A good Proactive Preventive Maintenance program for new tooling

-that small cracks from residual tensile stress develop even after only a few hundred shots which is typically done during the sampling and PPAP approval process.
-It is important to close these cracks and convert these stresses to compression prior to running the tool for production purposes.
-The application interval for
+develop even after only a few hundred shots which typically occurs during the sampling and PPAP approval process.
+It is important to

-MetaLL ife should be anywhere from 20,000 to 40,000 shots.
+MetaLLife should be anywhere from 20,000 to

 our facility here in Milwaukee, WI.
 Some customers do an extra stress

-temper between
+temper between each

 MetaLLife treatment.
 This stress temper, which is usually done at 1000 degree F, does not remove all of the compressive stress